-Point Tiburon Lagoon Owners Association Lagoon - REGION 2

-Point Tiburon Lagoon is a 3.5 acre lagoon with a surrounding master planned development of 54 condominiums which was built on San Francisco Bay in 1987 in the City of Tiburon.
-Within walking distance of Point Tiburon Lagoon is Tiburon's main street, the ferry to San Francisco and numerous public amenities including a shoreline park, tennis courts, wildlife sanctuary and public library.
-The primary beneficial use of the lagoon is aesthetics for the surrounding owners and the Town of Tiburon.
+Point Tiburon Lagoon Owners Association - Point Tiburon Lagoon - REGION 2 walking distance of Point Tiburon Lagoon is Tiburon's main street, the ferry to San Francisco and numerous public amenities including a shoreline park, tennis courts, wildlife sanctuary and public library.
+The primary use of the lagoon is aesthetics for the surrounding owners and the Town of Tiburon.